MichalMroz21/Battle-Ships/README.md

-This project is a simple Battleship game with some interesting rules.
+<p>This project is a simple Battleship game with some interesting rules.</p>

 To play the game specific commands have to be written to console.